-The first post has many more tips than this post.
-Like how I style my hair, fav products and even a self tanning section.
+First, my fine thin hair post has a lot more tips than this post.
+Including, how I style my hair, fav products, and even a self-tanning section.
 You will understand my journey a little bit better if you start from the beginning.
-So go back and catch up!
-Then come back here and see get more tips!
+So go back and catch up, then come back here and see get more tips!

 This is not a sponsored post, but my true feelings on my own personal hair dilemma and product use.
 Join me for my story.
 My fine thin hair dilemma.